Designs, permutations, and transitive groups: Conclusion

 In this article, we have given some bounds on the size of designs in the symmetric group.
 While $t$-transitive sets of permutations provide examples of such designs, it is not clear that all $t$-designs are of that form.
 We do not know any example of $t$-designs which are not $t$-transitive sets of permutations.

 Another difficult open problem is the improvement of Theorem \ref{sm} for some specific values of $n$ and $t.$ For instance, showing that $|D|>90$ for a $2$-design in $S_{10}$ would give an alternative proof of the non-existence of the projective plane of order $10$ \cite{L,L+}.
+It is conceivable that adding linear constraints on the frequencies in the linear programming of Theorem 11 would lead to such an important result.

 {\bf Acknowledgement:} The authors thank Andries Brouwer, Peter Cameron, John Cannon, Ferdinand Ihringer, Tatsuro Ito, Bill Martin and Sam Mattheus for helpful discussions.